gustwindjs/gustwind/htmlisp/evolution-plan.md

 - `fragment` tag with output behavior equivalent to `noop` without `&type`
 - docs that reserve `noop` for advanced cases and prefer `fragment` for plain composition

+Outcome:

+- `fragment` is implemented
+- README now documents `fragment` as the default composition primitive and `noop` as the advanced escape hatch

 #### 5. Typed Function Components